Larry-B4/reliafile/README.md

 Windows:

 Simply use the project_settings.json file to define the settings you would like to use in your project.
-Then define a task in the task scheduler and execute the reliafile.py file.
+Then define a task in the task scheduler and add an action with the reliafile.bat file with your desired trigger.

+The task scheduler is optional, you can also simply execute the reliafile.bat script and stop executing it with CTRL+C.

 ## Usage example